fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-angular-in-fusiontime.md

 Create a new `data.json` file, and copy the above code there.
 Next, copy the entire [data](https://raw.githubusercontent.com/fusioncharts/dev_centre_docs/master/assets/datasources/fusiontime/integrations-angular/data.json) and replace it with the content of the data object in your 'data.json' file.

 > It is not mandatory to create a `data.json` file.
-You could also do the same in your HTML file.
+You can also do the same in your HTML file.

 In the above code: